eth-brownie/brownie/docs/api-network.rst

     Calls a non state-changing contract method without broadcasting a transaction, and returns the result. ``args`` must match the required inputs for the method.

     The expected inputs are shown in the method's ``__repr__`` value.

+    Inputs and return values are formatted via methods in the :ref:`convert<api-brownie-convert>` module.
+Multiple values are returned inside a :ref:`ReturnValue<return_value>`.

     .. code-block:: python